Grants

 Enhanced Fund-Raising Programme

-Each charity applicant is eligible for a maximum of five applications per Financial Year (FY).
+Each charity applicant is eligible for a maximum of five applications per Financial Year (April to March of the following year).

 At least 30 calendar days before the actual date of fund-raising project